 Casual Gaming (WoW)

 The UHD 620 included in the Kaby Lake Refresh here should perform similarly to the HD530 and HD630 found in previous desktop chips (including mine) and in some really brief testing it seems fairly close.
-Bumping down the settings to “3” in the BFA Pre-patch I was looking at approx 30fps in a class hall.
+Bumping down the settings to “3” in the BFA Pre-patch I was looking at approx 30fps in a class hall (update: above 60fps in a Garrison).
 I didn’t do anything heavy, but based on performance of my HD530 I’d expect a pretty smooth experience most of the time at these lower settings with the exception of massive stuff (ie 40v40 AV turtle when everyone shows up).